-Lorenzo has been the curator for most of the Foundations events, tabling setups, displays, and exhibits.
+Lorenzo has been the curator for most of Little Manila Rising’s events, tabling setups, displays, and exhibits.
 If you have ever visited our Little Manila Booth at the annual Barrio Fiesta in Stockton, Lorenzo was mainly the one who setup and merchandised the displays over the years.
 You may have shared a story with him as he enjoys listening to visitors share about life with the Manongs in Little Manila.
 Just like his late farmworker father, he has a hands-on approach in his contributions to the Board.
 Lorenzo constructed a large foldable filipino farmworker artifact display for presentation in the Bob Hope Theatre lobby during The Romance of Magno Rubio play.
 Come and visit the Little Manila Center on 521 E. Main St. in Stockton and enjoy the artifacts depicting A Day and the Life of a Manong.
 Lorenzo was one of the main exhibit builders for the Tony Somera Gallery at the Center.

 Lorenzo’s profession is in technology and education.
 He is a graduate of Edison High School and San Jose State University.
 He enjoys the California Delta waterways with much appreciation and honor of his father and other Manongs who endured backbreaking work harvesting crops throughout the area.
-He credits his father for teaching him the handiwork and resourcefulness shared with the Little Manila Foundation today.
+He credits his father for teaching him the handiwork and resourcefulness shared with Little Manila Rising today.

 Aldrich Limpin Sabac was born and raised in, Southside, Stockton, California.
 He graduated from Edison High School in 2005, received a bachelors in Asian American Studies and a bachelors in Sociology from San Francisco State University in 2010, and received his Masters in Education from the University of California, Los Angeles in 2012.
 Aldrich is currently a full-time English teacher at Edison High School and co-chair of the English department.